Advice on Talking to Your Doctor

 Males

 Unfortunately (depending on which way you look at it), males lack the obvious metric of a menstrual cycle in which to determine their likelihood of experiencing REDs, though there are other signs to look out for.
-Namely:
+These include:

 No matter your age, gender, or situation, there is no better time to become an active participant in understanding your own health.
 Just knowing there is a strong possibility that REDs won't be looked into should help you prepare for ensuring that it is.